Dash-Kit/dash-kit-control-panel/README.md

 In ```main.dart``` class we adding alice interceptor to dio and setting dio timeout.
 And finally we initialize Control Panel with ```SettingsProvider```.

-Please note that it also needs to wrap MaterialApp with ```Application``` widget to activete Device Preview mode for your application.
+Please note that it also needs to wrap MaterialApp with ```Application``` widget to activate Device Preview mode for your application.

 ```dart
 final alice = Alice();